TD0401/DataScienceCourse3CleanData/README.md

 ```

 5. Final Step is to find the average of each measurement by activity name and subject id.
-So we used *group_by* , *summarise_if* from package *dplyr* and chained them to create our final data which we then wrote in the output.csv file in data folder.
+So we used *group_by* , *summarise_if* from package *dplyr* and chained them to create our final data which we then wrote in the output.txt file in data folder.

 ```
     final_data <-  merged_data %>% group_by(activity, subjectId) %>% summarise_if(is.numeric, mean, na.rm=TRUE)
-    write.table(final_data , "data/output.csv", col.names=TRUE, row.names= FALSE,na= "NA" , sep = ",")
+    write.table(final_data , "data/output.txt", col.names=TRUE, row.names= FALSE,na= "NA" , sep = ",")

 ```